 As a regulated bank, your organization is uniquely positioned to help FinTechs offer financial service products to their end users.
-Working in partnership, you can share your risk management and compliance know-how via an innovative model known as Banking-as-a-Service (BaaS).
+Working in partnership, you can share your risk management and compliance know-how via an innovative model known as Banking as a Service (BaaS).

-BaaS helps FinTechs leverage a partner bank’s chartered capabilities, infrastructure, and banking / regulatory expertise, while the bank benefits from the FinTech’s innovative products, technology, and ability to reach previously underserved communities.
+Banking as a Service helps FinTechs leverage a partner bank’s chartered capabilities, infrastructure, and banking / regulatory expertise, while the bank benefits from the FinTech’s innovative products, technology, and ability to reach previously underserved communities.

 For community banks, this can result in embarrassing public relations issues when a partner FinTech company is deemed to be non-compliant.
 Examples include FinTechs calling themselves “banks” or a FinTech unable to meet its obligations to end customers.

 As with any innovation in financial services, there are unique regulatory considerations for a banking as a service partnership between a bank and FinTech.
 Banks and FinTechs must ensure conformity with the established obligations of federal and state banking laws and both be on the same page about Banking as a Service regulations.
 In this post, we’ll examine five steps banks can take to help ensure a stress-free business relationship with FinTech partners and regulators.

 1. Build Banking as a Service partnerships with risk and compliance in mind

 Before you sign on the dotted line, be sure to work on a detailed overview of responsibilities with all potential partners to ensure everyone is on the same page relative to risk management and compliance.
 This oversight should cover aspects including (but not limited to):

 - Third-party and “fourth-party” due diligence